multirotorsociety/mrs-documentation/README.md

 ## Propellers (Props)
 Firstly, the things that create lift, the propellers.
 **This should always be put on LAST only after all other checks have been performed.
-ALWAYS CHECK WITH OTHERS BEFORE PUTTING ON PROPELLERS FOR MAIDEN FLIGHT.
+ALWAYS CHECK YOUR SURROUNDINGS AND ASK SOMEONE WITH EXPERIENCE TO CHECK BEFORE PUTTING ON PROPELLERS FOR MAIDEN FLIGHT.
 The propellers can gravely injure people.**

 <p align="center">
   <img src=https://imgur.com/oabVHUj.png />
   Betaflight default X-frame quadcopter prop configuration
 </p>

-You would notice that the Motors marked 1 and 4 spin anticlockwise and the Motors marked 2 and 3 spin clockwise.
+You would notice that the Motors marked 1 and 4 spin clockwise and the Motors marked 2 and 3 spin anticlockwise.
 Before placing the propellers, **ensure that the correct CW/CCW propellers are used for the correct motors**.
 If the motors spin clockwise, the nut should be tightened anticlockwise(and vice versa).
 This prevents the propellers from loosening during flight.

+Different frame configurations will have different motor directions.
 When in doubt, refer to the documentation on the flightstack(betaflight) itself.

 ## Power Distribution Board (PDB)
 Supplies power from the battery to the motors and converts the battery voltage to 5V for the flight controller, regulates power input to prevent the electronics onboard from damaging levels of power.
-Orientation of the PDB does not matter that much but the big solder pads for the battery terminals should be mounted in the right orientation so that the battery leads can be easily accessed.
+The PDB should be orientated such that the big solder pads for the battery terminals should be mounted in the right orientation so that the battery leads can be easily accessed.

 <p align="center">
   <img src=https://cdn.getfpv.com/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/f/c/fchub-6s_main.jpg />
 </p>

 Certain PDBs have S1,S2,S3,S4 connections which can be used to wire up motor PWM inputs.
+In this case, ensure that the S1,S2,S3,S4 corresponds to Motor1,M2,M3,M4.
 A ribbon cable or wire harness is used to connect the motor inputs to the main flight controller.
 However the purpose of this is to simplify wiring, there are ports to connect the motor inputs on the flight controller itself.

 ## Motors
 The Motors spin and generate thrust when used with the propellers.
 They have CW(clockwise) and CCW(Counter clockwise) orientations denoted by the colored screw caps which is threaded in the opposite direction from the rotation to self tighten and prevent propellers from flying out.